Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles

-Upon increasing the compressive load, we predict that bundles should first shorten by producing loop pair defects creating z-bends, as found in the collagen bundles seen in Fig.~\ref{fig:schematic}A. Assuming the size of the bundles is known and controlled the resulting z-bends will be generated with reproducible angles, due to the peak in stochastic defect production rate with angle as shown in Fig.~\ref{fig:kramers}.
+Upon increasing the compressive load, we predict that bundles should first shorten by producing loop pair defects creating z-bends, as found in the collagen bundles seen in Fig.~\ref{fig:schematic}A. Assuming the size of the bundles is known and controlled, the resulting z-bends will be generated with reproducible angles, due to the peak in stochastic defect production rate with angle as shown in Fig.~\ref{fig:kramers}.
 We expect the high polydispersity of typical biopolymer filament bundles to spread out the distribution of z-bend angles.
-But since the angle of maximum production $\phi^\star \sim k_{\rm B} T/\sqrt{\kappa \mu}$, for a bundle of $N$ filaments so that $\kappa \sim N^2$, we expect $\delta \phi^\star \sim \delta N N^{-2}$.
+But since the angle of maximum production $\phi^\star \sim k_{\rm B} T/\sqrt{\kappa \mu}$ and for a bundle of $N$ filaments $\kappa \sim N^2$, we expect $\delta \phi^\star \sim \delta N N^{-2}$.
 The peak in the z-bend angle distribution may be hard to observe without some bundle control unless $N$ is large.
-If the cross linking energy is sufficiently large, the z-bend angles will vanish as $\phi \sim 1/\mu^{1/2}$.
+If the cross-linking energy is sufficiently large, the z-bend angles will vanish as $\phi \sim 1/\mu^{1/2}$.
 However, as the distance $R$ between the two loops increases, we cannot continue to neglect the increase of the equilibrium loop angle shown in Fig.~\ref{fig:schematic}E, which may lead to observable angles at large $R$, even if they were unobservably small angles at formation.
+As shown in the SI, loop pairs will generically deform to sharp angles -- crumple -- as they separate.
+Such large angles have not been observed in collagen bundles~\cite{Slepukhin:2021}.
+This may be due to one of two possibilities.
+The bundles may be short enough that z-bends would have to diffuse off the ends to reach sufficient torque for crumpling, or defect motion may be so slow that their equilibrium state is not typically observed.

+At higher compression, the u-bends seen in Fig.~\ref{fig:schematic}B will also be created when braid pair production is reduced to thermal energy.
+One may ask whether braids or loops are preferentially generated under particular conditions of fixed torque.
+Defect formation is an inherently stochastic process, but we expect that, since there is a continuous spectrum of low-energy, small stored length loops, these should form preferentially at lower temperatures.
+To further examine this point, we provide in the SI a phase diagram showing that loops storing small amounts of excess length leading to smaller kink angles $\phi$ are energetically favored over braid pair production when the loop kink angles remain below a threshold $\phi(\zeta)$.